Roger Smalling, D.Min

 Disregard of the ordained office and its spiritual authority

-I mention this last for emphasis, not because it is least in important.
+I mention this last for emphasis, not because it is least important.
 In fact, I consider it the most serious repercussion of authoritarian structures.
 In a Christian hierarchy, man-made titles or ranks sometimes negate the spiritual authority of biblical ones.
 The Word of God accords certain rights and privileges to all ordained officers.
 Hierarchical structures overlook these.

 Safety devices